devsecops/defcon-workshop/section-1/README.md

     https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac

-    * if you're using Kali, use the install script [kali-install-docker.sh](./kali-install-docker.sh)
+    * if you're using Kali, use the install script [kali-install-docker.sh](./kali-install-docker.sh).
+    * Unfortunately, this [script] only works for x64 Kali builds.

 * **Install Minikube:**